pawanbhttr/choosist-api/README.md

-# choosist-api
+# Choosist-API
+An CRUD API for Laptop and Searching Laptop using parameters.
-A Nest Js API for choosing laptop
+Build using Nest Js